Sensory gating: Nicotine

 One reason people report they like smoking cigarettes is nicotine's ability to aid their selective attention.
 The nicotine causes the receptors to release nitric oxide, which slows sensory inhibition causing a suppression of a subsequent stimuli.
 Due to its effect, nicotine can correct sensory gating deficits for individuals with schizophrenia (80% of individuals with schizophrenia smoke up to 30 cigarettes/day), although the effects only last about 30 minutes since the nicotine receptors desensitize quickly.
-The same self-medication is present among those with attention deficit hyperactivity disorder (ADHD) as well as those on the autism spectrum.
+Some research suggests that the same self-medication is present among those with attention deficit hyperactivity disorder (ADHD) as well as those on the autism spectrum.

 Sensory gating and creativity

 Some research shows evidence of a connection between sensory gating and creative thinking.
 One experiment conducted in 2015 suggests that so-called "leaky" attention spans in people with high levels of psychopathology may lead to increased creativity.
 During the study, the researchers discovered that creative people tend to show reduced sensory gating, filtering out sound less than the normal subjects.
 Reduced ability to inhibit secondary information caused a wider range of unfiltered stimuli to come through a conscious brain, enabling a creative person to integrate different ideas, rendering creative thinking.
 The experiment was carried out by 97 participants, whose creativity was measured through recording their achievements and conducting a divergent thinking test.
 After, sensory gating was measured through both the EEG and auditory clicks.
 The results proved that people with creative achievements did indeed show a reduced latent inhibition compared to the average subjects.
-Thus, the study showed evidence of a correlation between creativity and sensory gating with reduced filtering proving to be a mechanism for receiving larger range of stimuli leading to more creativity.
+Thus, the study showed evidence of a correlation between creativity and sensory gating with reduced filtering proving to be a mechanism for receiving a larger range of stimuli leading to more creativity.